-David M. Feldman is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s International Business Restructuring and Reorganization Practice Group.
+David M. Feldman is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Business Restructuring and Reorganization Practice Group.

 Mr. Feldman’s practice focuses on the representation of banks, hedge funds, private equity firms and companies in a variety of bankruptcy cases, out-of-court restructurings, and distressed asset and debt transactions.

 Mr. Feldman is consistently ranked as a leading Bankruptcy and Restructuring lawyer by Chambers USA: America’s Leading Lawyers for Business, describing him as “an excellent strategist with an ability to guide his clients through restructurings efficiently and successfully,” that he “is very smart,” and “very experienced,” and highlighting “his in-depth understanding of technical issues” and his “fantastic strategic vision.”
-In addition, he is recognized by Who’s Who Legal Restructuring & Insolvency, Lawdragon in its list of top 500 Leading Global Bankruptcy & Restructuring Lawyers, IFLR1000 as a “Highly Regarded” Leading Lawyer, as one of the top Bankruptcy and Creditor-Debtor Rights lawyers by The Best Lawyers in America® and a leading Restructuring and Insolvency lawyer by Legal Media Group’s Expert Guides Guide to the World’s Leading Banking, Finance and Transactional Lawyers.
+He is recognized by Who’s Who Legal Restructuring & Insolvency, Lawdragon in its list of top 500 Leading Global Bankruptcy & Restructuring Lawyers, IFLR1000 as a “Highly Regarded” Leading Lawyer, as one of the top Bankruptcy and Creditor-Debtor Rights lawyers by The Best Lawyers in America® and a leading Restructuring and Insolvency lawyer by Legal Media Group’s Expert Guides Guide to the World’s Leading Banking, Finance and Transactional Lawyers.
 Mr. Feldman advised on a transaction that was named “Pre-Pack Restructuring of the Year” in Large Mid-Markets by Turnarounds & Workouts at the 2021 Turnaround Atlas Awards and had also advised on a transaction that was named “Pharma Restructuring of the Year” at the 2020 Turnaround Atlas Awards.
 In addition, he was named a 2017 “Outstanding Restructuring Lawyer of the Year” by Turnarounds & Workouts and by Investment Dealers’ Digest as one of the Top 40 Under 40 Dealmakers of 2007.
 He is the author of “The Pervasive Problem of Numerosity” published online by Law360 on June 2, 2010 at law360.com and “Appointing Equity Committees: Insolvency Is One of Several Factors Courts Consider in Making Determination,” New York Law Journal, Corporate Restructuring & Bankruptcy Special Section, August 8, 2004.